+Sinner blind,

-Sinner blind, Johnnie, can't you ride no more?
+Johnnie, can't you ride no more?

 Sinner blind.

-Your feets may be slippin' Your soul git lost.
+Your feets may be slippin'

+Your soul git lost.

 Johnnie, can't you ride no more?

+Yes, Lawd,

-Yes, Lawd, Day by day you can't see, Johnnie, can't you ride no more?
+Day by day you can't see,

+Johnnie, can't you ride no more?

 Yes, Lawd."

-Near New Iberia, Iberia Parish Ex-slave of Édouard Bélisaire BROUSSARD y old massa was Belizare Broussard.
+Near New Iberia, Iberia Parish Ex-slave of Édouard Bélisaire BROUSSARD "Gabriel Gilbert was born in slavery on the plantation of Belizare Brassard, in New Iberia Parish, Louisiana.
+He does not know his age, but appears to be about eighty.
+He has lived in Beaumont, Texas, for sixteen years." - Interviewer y old massa was Belizare49 Broussard.
 He was my mom's massa.
 He had a big log house what he live in.
 De places 'tween de logs was fill with dirt.
 De quarters de slaves live in was make out of dirt.
 Dey put up posties in de ground and bore holes in de posts and put in pickets 'cross from one post to the other.
 Den dey build up de sides with mud.
 De floor and everything was dirt.
 Dey had a schoolhouse built for de white chillen de same way.
 De cullud chillen didn't have no school.